wassemgtk/vibesdk-aa-production/README.md

 ## 🤝 Contributing

-Want to contribute to Cloudflare VibeSDK?
+Want to contribute to Writer-AA-Builder?
 Here's how:

 1. **🍴 Fork** via the Deploy button (creates your own instance!)
 2. **💻 Develop** new features or improvements